Detection of Gamma-Rays from the Protostellar Jet in the HH 80-81 System: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for his/her comments that helped us to improve the quality of our paper.
 We thank Dr. Ruizhi Yang for helpful discussions.
-We acknowledge financial supports from the National Natural Science Foundation of China (NSFC-U1738124, NSFC-11803081, and NSFC-U1931114) and the joint foundation of Department of Science and Technology of Yunnan Province and Yunnan University [2018FY001(-003)].
-The work of D. H. Yan is also supported by the CAS ``Light of West China'' Program and Youth Innovation Promotion Association.
+We acknowledge financial supports from the National Natural Science Foundation of China (NSFC-11803081, NSFC-U1931114, NSFC-U2031205 and NSFC-12163006) and the joint foundation of Department of Science and Technology of Yunnan Province and Yunnan University [2018FY001(-003)].
+The work of D. H. Yan is also supported by the CAS Youth Innovation Promotion Association and Basic research Program of Yunnan Province (202001AW070013).